strumet/strumet.github.io/README.md

-# Strumenti e metodi dello spazio
+# Strumenti e metodi del progetto
 *A.A.
 2018-2019
 sez.
 I2*